bitwarden/contributing-docs/docs/contributing/feature-flags.md

 ### Local development

-As you begin work on the feature, use the local JSON data store to surface the flag to your consuming code to make sure that behavior is correct for all supported flag values.
+As you begin work on the feature, use one of the local configuration options to surface the flag to your consuming code to make sure that behavior is correct for all supported flag values.
 Since feature flags don’t have to exist in LaunchDarkly for initial development, **don’t create them online until you’re sure about the final implementation**.

 :::tip Local client development